satyanarayan-rao/Trj2Shape/README.md

 With [Gromacs](http://www.gromacs.org/) as a MD simulator, we get trajectory files with extension `.xtc`.

-From the `.xtc` files we can get snapshot of DNA part of the complex in a periodic manner.
+From the `.xtc` files we can get snapshots of DNA part of the complex in a periodic manner.
 The following command shows how to retrieve the snapshots.

 ```bash